RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 <a id="nestedblock--spec--config--features"></a>
 ### Nested Schema for `spec.config.features`

 - `enable_compute_engine_persistent_disk_csi_driver` (Boolean) Enable to automatically deploy and manage the Compute Engine Persistent Disk CSI Driver.
 This feature is an alternative to using the gcePersistentDisk in-tree volume plugin.
-From k8s >1.25, this setting should be enabled.
+From controlplane k8s >1.25, this setting should be enabled and is mandatory.

 ***Optional***